xmlking/micro-apps/README.md

 # Micro Apps

 Modern microservices for Post-Kubernetes Era.
+An open source framework for building and deploying distributed applications.
+This template _monorepo_ style project allows you to write your application as a modular monolith and deploy it as a set of microservices.

-Monorepo(apps, libs) project to showcase workspace setup with multiple apps and shared libraries
+Monorepo(services, pipelines and libs) project to showcase workspace setup with multiple apps and shared libraries
+This template project has the best of both worlds: _the development velocity of a monolith, with the scalability, security, and fault-tolerance of microservices._

 ## Features

+1. Modular-monolith distributed applications
 1. **Polyglot** - Support multiple languages (java, kotlin, groovy)
 2. Support multiple app frameworks (apache-beam, cli, micronaut, quarkus)
 3. Support multiple serialization methods (JSON, Avro, ProtoBuf)